ddpbsd/ossec-documentation/manual/installation/installation-requirements.rst

 .. versionadded:: 3.3

-PCRE2 has been added to version 3.3.
-The build system can either use the system's PCRE2 libraries, or the necessary bits can be built as part of the installation process.
+PCRE2 support has been added to version 3.3.
+The build system can either use the system's PCRE2 libraries, or the library can be built as part of the installation process.

 The default build process expects the `pcre2-10.32` source to be installed in `src/external`: